Rotherhithe Short Walk

 Travel |

 Bermondsey and Canada Water Underground stations are served by the Jubilee Line.
-Canada Water lies at the junction with the former East London Line, now part of the Overground, which also stops at Surrey Quays and Rotherhithe.
+Canada Water lies at the junction with the Windrush Line of the Overground (formerly the East London Line of the Underground), which also stops at Surrey Quays and Rotherhithe.
 All those stations are passed en route and in Travelcard Zone 2. |

 Notes |